williamsni14463/MMBC-Actuator-PLC/max31865-temperature-response-test.md

 sudo python3 ~/temperature_response_test.py
 ```

-Default threshold is 35°C. To change it:
+The code sets a default threshold to 35°C. To change it:

 ```bash
 sudo python3 ~/temperature_response_test.py --threshold 40.0